-Let’s begin by looking at a few factors to consider while building your custom Term Life policy.
+Let’s begin by looking at a few factors to consider while building your custom term life policy.

 You can select a product that best suits your wallet and goals.
 For example, you can lock in premiums that are guaranteed to stay the same for a selected period.
 Or you can start with smaller premiums that increase every year.
-That could be a good choice if you plan to convert to a permanent solution.
-Our flexible options allow you to construct the strategy to fit your family’s needs—and your budget.

 Tell us about yourself and we'll connect you with a financial professional in your area.

 Term insurance is a type of life insurance that provides coverage for a certain period, or a specified "term."
 If the insured dies during the time period specified in the policy and the policy is active, or in force, a death benefit will be paid.